 - Sustainability: in a society where most people throw away stuff that has been barely used, selling second-hand clothes can help to reduce waste.

-- Extra money: if you are trying to save money for your next vacation or to build an emergency fund, making some extra money will help you to get there faster.
+- Extra money: if you are trying to save money for your next vacation or build an emergency fund, making some extra money will help you get there faster.

-With the resale market expected to grow to up to $41B by 2022, it looks like secondhand stores (both physical and online) are becoming much more desirable since the thrill of the hunt for gently used fashion is only becoming more and more enticing.
+With the fashion resale market growing globally by 24% last year, and expected to reach $218 billion by 2026, it looks like second-hand stores (both physical and online) are becoming much more desirable, and the thrill of the hunt for gently used fashion is only becoming more and more enticing.

 Let’s see how you can get in on the action.

-Well, it really depends on what you are trying to sell.
-Sites online are becoming more specialized and in this list, you’ll find many options that will help you to find the perfect fit for your style.
+Well, it depends on what you are trying to sell.
+Sites online are becoming more specialized, and in this list, you’ll find many options that will help you find the perfect fit for your style.

 Here is the most up-to-date list of the best places to sell clothes today.

-It normally takes 1-3 weeks for thredUP to let you know how much your clothes are worth.
-You can then decide to spend the money on their site, get cash via PayPal, or donate it to charity.
+It usually takes 1-3 weeks for thredUP to let you know how much your clothes are worth.
+You can then decide to spend the money on their site, get a PayPal payment, or donate it to charity.

 It’s a very social platform.
-If you want to sell, you need to build a following and share other people’s post to generate interest.
+You need to build a following and share other people’s posts to generate interest if you want to sell.